 The Sheraton Waikiki is just a couple of minutes’ stroll from the beach.
 There are three terrific restaurants within the hotel as well as a food market.
 Book a range of spa treatments, work out in the gym, cool down in the swimming pool, zoom down the water slide, join a yoga class, take a personal training session, and relax in the hot tub.

-Each room is en suite with a balcony, desk, TV, and video games.
+Each room is ensuite with a balcony, desk, TV, and video games.
 Parents are sure to appreciate the child-minding services.

-Moloka’i: This island offers a taste of rural and traditional life.
+Moloka’i offers a taste of rural and traditional life.

 Hawaii’s 5 Best Islands to Stay on

-Top Things to do on Maui
+Top Things to Do on Maui

 - Learn more about local art and history at the Bailey House Museum.